1offgames/1-off-games-source-code/readme.md

 #### Note: This is a mirror of the original repo, that was originaly hosted on our campuses private GitLab server.

+#### View Final Result Hosted on 3rd party server: [1-OFF Games](http://69.87.218.170/)

 ## What is 1-OFF Games

-1-Off Games is a Canadian video game retailer, specializing in used and
+1-Off Games is a fictional Canadian video game retailer, specializing in used and
         rare video games.
 They are a mid-sized chain of brick-and-mortar stores found in major cities throughout British Columbia and Alberta.
 Over the past decade they have seen consistent growth and expansion and until